Physical processes in protoplanetary disks: Disk dispersal

 provided that the disk is present and optically thick at all radii.
 The dominant uncertainty in applying this estimate to specific systems comes from lack of knowledge of $\Phi$, which can be constrained but which remains hard to pin down precisely \cite{alexander05,pascucci14}.
 For low mass stars ($M \leq M_\odot$) reasonable estimates imply that EUV photoevaporation rates are negligible when compared to the median accretion rate of T~Tauri stars \cite{gullbring98}, but large enough to matter for disk dispersal if no stronger mass loss processes are operative.
 (EUV photon fluxes are of course vastly larger for massive stars, for which the theory was originally developed.)

 Low mass pre-main-sequence stars are strong emitters of FUV and X-ray radiation \cite{france14,getman05,gudel07}.
 The FUV luminosity has a base level that is set by chromospheric activity, on top of which there is a potentially much larger component from accretion \cite{ingleby11}.
 The X-ray luminosity scales linearly with the bolometric luminosity, $\log (L_X / L_{\rm bol}) = -3.6$ \cite{getman05}, but with a large scatter.
 Qualitatively, these photons affect the disk in the same way as the EUV.
 The surfaces of the disk are heated, albeit to a somewhat lower temperature than the $10^4 \ {\rm K}$ that is characteristic of HII regions, and where this heating results in unbound gas a wind ensues.
 Quantitatively, the main difference is that X-ray and FUV heated layers are not separated from the cool underlying disk by any analog of a sharp ionization front, and this makes modeling of FUV and X-ray photoevaporation more difficult.
 State of the art calculations \cite{gorti09,owen10,owen12}, however, suggest that X-rays and FUV radiation drive mass loss rates that are substantially higher than the EUV prediction --- with values of the order of $10^{-8} \ M_\odot \ {\rm yr}^{-1}$ being possible --- with X-rays likely dominating in the inner region.
+The exact mass loss rates have a significant dependence on the adopted thermochemistry within the disk \cite{wang17}